k0ntr1k/TW_Infrastructure/k8s-based_solution/ReadMe.md

-# IaC for Deploying Customer services into Cloud
+# Deploying Application and App backend into Cloud.
+Based on Kubernetes

 # Tools: